 '''

 -d DIR, --output-dir DIR

 Write the snapshot file in this directory.

 -f, --force

 Overwrite an existing snapshot.

 -p STACK, --stack STACK

 Set the stack pointer.

 --ram OPERATION

-Perform a load, move or poke operation or initialise
+Perform a load operation or otherwise modify the

-the system variables in the memory snapshot being

-built.
-Do '--ram help' for more information.
-This
+memory snapshot being built.
+Do '--ram help' for more

-option may be used multiple times.
+information.
+This option may be used multiple times.

---reg name=value

-Set the value of a register.
+--reg name=value Set the value of a register.
 Do '--reg help' for more

 information.
 This option may be used multiple times.

 -s START, --start START

 Set the start address to JP to.

 --state name=value Set a hardware state attribute.
 Do '--state help' for

 more information.
 This option may be used multiple

 times.

 -u AGENT, --user-agent AGENT

 Set the User-Agent header.

 -V, --version

 Show SkoolKit version number and exit.

 '''